How to comment

-If you wish to put any further sites to us through this Issues and Options Consultation, please use this online form.
+If you wish to put any further sites to us through this Issues and Options Consultation, please complete our response form.
 There is no need to resubmit sites you have already provided to the Councils as part of the Call for Sites 2019.

 Tell us about green space and wildlife habitats opportunities

 We will also be commissioning evidence identifying opportunities for large scale new green space in Greater Cambridge given the importance this has as part of our overall strategy for the plan.

 To support this work, you can submit sites for open space, wildlife habitats or other green space uses to us through this Issues and Options Consultation.
 Please use our online form.

 A key role of the planning system is to contribute to sustainable development (see glossary).
 Each stage of plan making will be accompanied by a Sustainability Appraisal.
 The aim of this process is to test the options and policies being considered by identifying potential positive and negative social, economic and environmental impacts, and highlighting opportunities to improve the plan.